-Official results, reported directly to SIS from the appropriate testing agency, of the TOEFL, IELTS or Pearson Test of English (PTE) are required if your native language is not English.
-This requirement can be waived if you hold a bachelor's degree or higher from an accredited university whose language of instruction is English in a country where English is also the official language.
-In countries where English is one of the official languages, TOEFL may be waived but additional English proficiency assessment may be required upon arrival.
+If your native language is not English, official results, reported directly to SIS from the appropriate testing agency, of the TOEFL, IELTS or Pearson Test of English (PTE) are required in your application.
+This requirement can be waived if you hold a bachelor's degree or higher from an accredited university where English is the language of instruction and is also the official language of the country where the university is based.
+In countries where English is one of the official languages, TOEFL may be waived, but additional English proficiency assessment may be required.
 Please visit the CIA World Fact Book for country and language profile.
 SIS accepts the following tests of English language proficiency with these minimum scores:

 The SIS institution code for TOEFL score reporting is 5007.
 There is no department code.

-For master’s applicants, official GRE scores (reported directly from the testing agency to institution code 5007) are required if you hold a bachelor's degree (or will hold before attending AU) from a university whose language of instruction is English.
-It is waived if you hold a master’s degree or higher at the time of application.
-It is also waived for the executive master’s degree (MIS) applicants.
-For PhD applicants, official GRE is required regardless of your educational background.
+For master's applicants, official GRE scores, reported directly from the testing agency to institution code 5007, are required if you hold a bachelor's degree (or will hold before attending AU) from a university where English is the language of instruction.
+It is waived for applicants who hold a master's degree or higher at the time of application and for the executive master's degree (MIS) applicants.
+For PhD applicants, official GRE is required regardless of educational background.

 Applicants are highly recommended to have: